 Decision Is The Goal

 People with all types of decisions come for Decision Mediation:

 - Whether to build an addition to their home for her Mother or locate a residence nearby

 - Whether to have their 19 year old son live in a residential apartment or at home

-- Whether to move to the west coast when a special needs child has a special educational program here
+- Whether to move to the west coast when a special needs child has a special educational program here on the east coast

 Despite their differences, it is vital for couples in Decision Mediation to honestly express their real goals.
 In marriage counseling and couples therapy, one party often has a hidden agenda to end the marriage while undertaking the process with seemingly positive goals.
 Examples can range from a wish to pacify parents, or to give the relationship “one more try.”